 Type something like “Click here to download your free printable” then highlight the text you’ve just typed.

-Choose “File” from the drop-down menu if you have a file to upload to MailChimp.
+Choose “File” from the “Link to” drop-down menu if you have a file to upload to MailChimp.

 Upload your file (or select it from the list if you’ve previously uploaded it to the MailChimp File Manager).

 Tip: You may also choose “Web address” from the “Link to” drop-down if you need to link to a very large file, like a podcast or audio file.
-Just be sure to use a tool like Dropbox rather than uploading the file to your own site where it could easily be found via Google.
+Just be sure to use a tool like Dropbox rather than uploading the file to your own site where it could more readily be found/shared.

 - Zip the file(s) if necessary to compress file size.